gcv/julia-snail/README.md

 - `julia-snail-use-emoji-mode-lighter` (default `t`) — attempt to use a 🐌 emoji in the Emacs modeline lighter if the display supports it.
 Set to `nil` to use the ASCII string `"Snail"` instead (a `:diminish` override in `use-package` should also work).
 - `julia-snail-repl-display-eval-results` (default `nil`) — print the result of evaluating code sent from Emacs to the REPL.
 - `julia-snail-popup-display-eval-results` (default `:command`) — show the result of evaluating code sent from Emacs to the REPL in the source buffer.
 Set to `nil` to deactivate, to `:command` to have the popup disappear at the next command, or to `:change` for when the buffer contents change.
 When set to `:change`, the popup display is limited to a single line.
+- `julia-snail-copy-eval-results-to-kill-ring` (default `nil`) — copy inline evaluation results to the kill ring automatically when they are shown in the source buffer.
 - `julia-snail-imenu-style` (default `:module-tree`) — control Imenu integration, especially module detection handling.
 When set to `:module-tree`, the Imenu is a tree with modules as nodes and functions, macros, and types as the leaves.
 This works well with modern Imenu display commands like `consult-imenu` and `helm-imenu`, and allows the [`imenu-list`](https://github.com/bmag/imenu-list) package to show a nice tree.
 However, this may interfere with the simpler `imenu` Emacs built-in command as it forces hierarchical navigation to reach leaves.
 The `:flat` setting disables Imenu hierarchies and instead puts the full module path in the identifier.
 To disable Snail's Imenu integration completely and fall back to the `julia-mode` regexp-based default, set `julia-snail-imenu-style` to `nil`.